-This page applies to class MA vehicles only.
+This page applies to class MA vehicles (passenger vehicles) only.
 Please confirm your vehicle belongs to class MA before importing under the ‘special interest’ category.

 You may be able to import and register such a vehicle without needing an exemption, but to do so you will need to meet a number of specific conditions and apply for a special interest vehicle permit.

-To have a vehicle identified as a special interest vehicle, the NZ Transport Agency must deem it to have historic value or it must meet three of the following four requirements:
+To have a vehicle identified as a special interest vehicle, the Transport Agency must deem it to have historic value or it must meet three of the following four requirements:

 You may be requested to submit additional information.

 A special interest vehicle permit that ceases to be valid in the calendar year it was issued will not be counted in the quota total mentioned above.

 All permit applications are assessed on a case-by-case basis and are required to meet the criteria set out in legislation.
 If a vehicle is on the below list, this does not mean another vehicle of the same make, model, sub-model would automatically be approved.
 This list cannot be used as proof that a vehicle meets the criteria and you will still be required to provide the supporting documentation to confirm that both you and your vehicle meet the criteria set out on the application form.
 The NZ Transport Agency is not obligated to grant a permit if it is not considered appropriate and may impose conditions to any permit.

 The Transport Agency cannot grant exemptions from any conditions for special interest vehicles, including the quota total.